okd-project/okd/FAQ.md

   oc adm upgrade --force --allow-explicit-upgrade=true --to-image=registry.svc.ci.openshift.org/origin/release:4.4.0-0.okd-2020-03-16-105308
   ```

-This will take a while, the upgrade may take several hours.
-Throughout the upgrade kubernetes API would still be
+This will take a while; the upgrade may take several hours.
+Throughout the upgrade, kubernetes API would still be
-accessible and user workloads would be evicted and rescheduled if node requires to be updated.
+accessible and user workloads would be evicted and rescheduled as nodes are updated.

 ## Interesting commands while an upgrade runs